TelegraphResearch/TelegraphResearch/_posts/2014-10-06-ridesharing.md

 <a href="/images/ridesharing/travel2-full.png"><img src="/images/ridesharing/travel2.png" alt="Average Group Time from Pickup to Destination as a Function of Group Arrival Rate"/></a>

 This graph shows that, in general, pooled rides take longer than dedicated rides.
 The points of best comparison are the equilibrium arrival rates of .06 and .11 for dedicated and pooled, respectively.
-Thus, at the equilbrium point the travel time increases by about 27% - or 7 minutes longer than an average travel time of 18 minutes in our model.
+Thus, at the equilibrium point the travel time increases by about 27% - or 7 minutes longer than an average travel time of 18 minutes in our model.

 When comparing the range of total travel times for pooled versus dedicated vehicles, pooled vehicle travel times are highly inconsistent, and thus could take considerably longer than a dedicated ride in some cases.

 ### "Pooled ridesharing is only efficient for one rider"

 Hitch allowed groups of up to 3 people to be transported.
-Because a group of 3 in a pooled ride environment functionally becomes a dedicated car, we did not expect a differerent transportation time for a group of three people in pooled versus dedicated.
+Because a group of 3 in a pooled ride environment functionally becomes a dedicated car, we did not expect a different transportation time for a group of three people in pooled versus dedicated.
 However, we wished to determine how groups of two passengers compared in travel time to groups of one passenger.

 First, it is important to establish that dedicated rideshare travel time is essentially invariable between the sizes of groups.
 Based on our group size distribution, fewer data points were available for groups of 3 passengers, thus increasing the noise.

 <a href="/images/ridesharing/travel3-full.png"><img src="/images/ridesharing/travel3.png" alt="Average Group Time from Pickup to Destination in Dedicated Vehicles as a Function of Group Arrival Rate"/></a>

-When comparing the travel times of pooled versus dedicated vehicles at an arrival rate equal to the equilibrium point for the model, we sought to segement the average travel increase time of 27%  between groups of one and two riders.
+When comparing the travel times of pooled versus dedicated vehicles at an arrival rate equal to the equilibrium point for the model, we sought to segment the average travel increase time of 27%  between groups of one and two riders.

 <a href="/images/ridesharing/travel4-full.png"><img src="/images/ridesharing/travel4.png" alt="Average Group Time from Pickup to Destination as a Function of Group Arrival Rate"/></a>